 Noticeable decline in grooming habits, including unkempt hair and a lack of oral care

 Strong smell of urine on clothing or in the house

 How Does Veterans Home Care Help Your Parents?

 If you’re a family member seeing these signs in your parents or other elderly loved ones, you may wonder what you can do to help.
-A Veterans’ home care provider will give your aged parents the services they need to successfully navigate their daily lives.
+It may be time for your parent’s care to be home care.
+A Veterans’ home care provider will give your aging parents the services they need to successfully navigate their daily lives.